+Index Page No.

 What is the Plan trying to achieve?
 2

 What area does the Plan cover?
 3

 Action Themes 3

 Sustainability and relevance to existing policies 3

 How has the Plan been created?
 4

 Who has been consulted?
 5

 Uppingham - A brief history 6

 Protection of the Town's Character and Heritage 8

 Development of community facilities and services 9

 Public Information Signage 10

 Technology and Infrastructure 11

 Tourism 13

 Housing 14

 Industry and Employment 19

 Uppingham Gate 20

 Station Road Industrial Estate 21

 Transport 22

 Retail Development 25

 Design and Access 26

 Environment and Preservation of Important Open Space 27

 Tod's Piece 28

 A word about Development Orders 29

 Community Infrastructure Levy 29

 Summary 30

-Why it is Important to Vote in the Referendum 30

 Maps 31

 Appendices 33